Mages-Alliance/library/craft/proposals/philosophy/on_the_superintelligence_containment_problem.md

 - May be vulnerabilities we haven't encountered

 **3. Is the architecture actually replicable?**
-- Works for Kermit's practice—will it work for others?
+- Works for one Mage's practice—will it work for others?
 - Requires significant framework and discipline
 - May not scale to mass adoption